 So, why choose me?
 I consider myself a good editor.
 Not great, but better than the average red-marker.
 I don’t pull any punches either.
 If something isn’t working, I speak up.
 I offer plot suggestions, point out characterization flaws, and many manuscripts I’ve touched end up redder than a cheap Santa suit.
 Why would I be so . . . harsh?
 Because I give a shit about quality.
 I want to make your work shine so brightly that Donald J. Trump would risk his eyesight to peep your prose like he did with that solar eclipse a few years ago.

 Now, you won’t find a wall of testimonials here.
-Most of them are aggrandizing drivel from fellow, closely connected writer friends, and we’re not fond of circle jerks at Plumfukt Press.
+Most of them are aggrandizing drivel from fellow, closely connected writer friends, and we’re not fond of such deceitful practices at Plumfukt Press.
 Instead, I’ll list some credentials with links where appropriate.

 - Over 150 short stories edited in the past decade, at least 75% of which went on to be published